ameer-hamza-se/EasyTask/README.md

 - Basic navigation added
 - Placeholder UI added for task view

+**Week 3:**
+- Login and Logout Function
+- Firebase Connectivity
+- Authentication

+**Week4:**

+- **Email/Password Login with Firebase**
+  Secure authentication for users to sign in and manage their tasks.

+- **Add, View, and Delete Tasks in Firestore**
+  Users can create tasks, see them in a list, and remove them when completed.

+- **Smooth Animations**
+  Slide animation on the Splash Screen and subtle UI animations throughout the app for a polished experience.

+- **Stable App Flow**
+  Works seamlessly from Splash → Login → Home → Main Features without crashes.

+- **Clean and Responsive UI**
+  User-friendly interface that works well on different device sizes.
 For help getting started with Flutter development, view the online documentation, which offers tutorials, samples, guidance on mobile development, and a full API reference:
 https://docs.flutter.dev/